GWanjalee/Homework1/README.md

 # Homework1
 OverTheWire: Wargames - Bandit

 The Bandit wargame is aimed at absolute beginners.
-It will teach the basics needed to be able to play other wargames.This game, like most other games, is organised in levels.
+It teaches the basics needed to be able to play other wargames.Like most other games, this game also contains several levels.
 We can start at Level 0 and try to “beat” or “finish” it.
 Finishing a level results in information on how to start the next level.
 While playing this game I got a good knowledge about linux.

-Hints and commands given in the OverTheWire website was used as a guide to find the password fro the next level.
+Hints and commands given in the "OverTheWire" website was used as a guide to find the password for the next level.

+Below it shows the levels which were completed by me.

 Level 0